YasogaN/voicemail-cf/README.md

 ### Adding New Endpoints

 1. Create a new file in `src/endpoint/`
-2. Implement the `OpenAPIRoute` class
+2. Implement the `OpenAPIRoute` class from Chanfana
-3. Define the OpenAPI schema
+3. Define the OpenAPI schema with proper Zod validation
 4. Register the route in `src/index.ts`

+### Adding New Providers

+1. Create a new provider class in `src/lib/providers/`
+2. Extend the `BaseProvider` abstract class
+3. Implement all required methods for call handling
+4. Add the provider to the factory function in `src/lib/providers/index.ts`
+5. Update the `ProviderConfig` discriminated union in `src/types.ts`

 ### Error Handling